Check the Word Count

 If you are given a word count, the instructor knows the ideal limit to make your arguments.
 Submitting an essay with a lower word count implies there are insufficient arguments.
 The work is likely to have fewer reasons that are not open for scrutiny.

 When doing an assignment, there is a tendency to ignore the word count requirement as a way of trying to finish the work in a hurry.
-Call it a sort of a short-cut to homework completion.
+Call it a sort of a shortcut to homework completion.
 Does that matter?

-Word count matters to assignments because it gives the minimal amount of work to be done by every student for a particular assignment.
+Word count matters in assignments because it gives the minimal amount of work to be done by every student for a particular assignment.
 It is critical in assignments as it shows the student’s or writer’s precision and succinctness skills.
 Sticking to the word count shows that you can obey instructions and do adequate research for your paper.

 Scholarships, college admission essays, class work, and other types of written academic assignments all have a limitation of word count.